amcharts/export/README.md

-dataDateFormat | Format to convert date strings to date objects, uses by default charts dataDateFormat ( data export only ) dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border processData | A function which can be used to change the dataProvider when exporting to CSV, XLSX, or JSON
+dataDateFormat | Format to convert date strings to date objects, uses by default charts dataDateFormat ( data export only ) dateFormat | Formats the category field in given date format ( data export only ) border | An object of key/value pairs to define the overlaying border

 Available `format` values: